distribution/distribution/docs/authentication.md

 You will find [background information here](./spec/auth/token.md), [configuration information here](configuration.md#auth).

 Beware that you will have to implement your own authentication service for this to work (though there exist third-party open-source implementations).

+# Manual Set-up

+If you'd like to manually configure your HTTP server, here are a few requirements that are absolutely necessary for the docker client to be able to interface with it:

+- Each response needs to have the header "Docker-Distribution-Api-Version registry/2.0" set, even (especially) if there is a 401 or 404 error response.
+Make sure using cURL that this header is provided.
+Note: If you're using Nginx, this functionality is only available since 1.7.5 using the "always" add_header directive, or when compiling with the "more_set_headers" module.

+- A large enough maximum for client body size, preferrably unlimited.
+Because images can be pretty big, the very low default maximum size of most HTTP servers won't be sufficient to be able to upload the files.

+- Support for chunked transfer encoding.